EarthToAbigail/WannaKnow/README.md

 * Make the information relevant if the user is on Linux or Mac (adapt the specific MacOs process display).
 * Harness further the power of the `psutil` library by using it to display more information windows that could be accessed on user input (basically adding more windows that the user could flip through).
 * Implement an efficient logging system (for debugging purposes)

+##Change Log

+2018-01-03: Version 1.1
+* Fixed problems related to unexpected crashes
+* Improve on error handling
+* Added more user inputs to have more flexibility on the connections display

 :mailbox_closed: Twitter: [@EarthAbigail](https://twitter.com/EarthAbigail)